ericianni/osu_interview_fall19/online_module/what_is_unit_testing.md

 #### Ways of Testing

-Both Functional and Non-functional Testing is very important to the successful deployment of a software system.
+Both Functional and Non-functional Testing are very important to the successful deployment of a software system.
 Within each category of testing there are many different approaches.
 Below are just a few of the dozens of testing methods.

 **Types of Functional Testing**